prathapaparna/Docker/docker-volumes/mongodb-volume.md

 Goto Web UI and check below link

     http://<ip-address>:8080/findAllEmployees
+  **Note** delete and recreate container and check data is exist or not
 # create the same container with volume backup
 ```
 docker volume create mongodb_backup